 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
-Complies executive Service A out the terms, right any entitlements.
-Please for the key terms of director and/or senice.
-All directors have a Secretary who is accord, through the County of the o presented with an Agreement which sets its, responsibilities and lease refer to Note 21 of the agreements with or management.
-Cocess to the Company countable directly to the Chair, on all matters to unctioning of the board.
-1.5 A listed entity should: (a) Have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's Complies Please refer to the E A dedicated Diversion adopted by the boar 2019, the board set for achieving gender list of the objectives December 2019. • progress in achieving them; (b) Disclose that policy or a summary of it; and (c) Disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them and either: (1) The respective proportions of men and women on the board, in senior executive positions and across the Measurable Objective Adoption and promotion of a Formal Diversity Policy To ensure Company policies are aligned with the goals of the Diversity Policy Progress ✓ Adoption complete.
-Promotion ongoing. ✓ Complete. whole organization (including how the entity has defined "senior executive" for these purposes); or (2) If the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indictors", as defined in and published under that Act.
-To provide flexible work and salary arrangements to accommodate family commitments, study, cultural traditions and other personal choices of current and potential employees ✓ In place.
-Ongoing.
-To provide professional development and training opportunities for all employees ✓ In place.
-Ongoing.
+Complies out the terms, right any entitlements.
+P for the key terms of director and/or senion All directors have a Secretary who is account of the office board, through the ccess to the Company countable directly to the Chair, on all matters to unctioning of the board.
+1.5 A listed entity should: (a) have and disclose a diversity policy; (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; Complies A dedicated Diver adopted by the bo 2020, the board set for achieving gende sity Policy has been pard.
+On 9 December measurable objectives or diversity.
+Below is a and the progress to 31 and (c) disclose in relation to each reporting period: (1) the measurable objectives set for that period to achieve gender diversity; (2) the entity's progress towards achieving those objectives; and (3) either: (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce Measurable Objective Adoption and promotion of a Formal Diversity Policy To ensure Company policies are aligned with the goals of the Diversity Policy Progress ✓ Adoption complete.
+Promotion ongoing. ✓ Complete. (including how the entity has defined "senior executive" for these purposes); or (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+If the entity was in the S&P / ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.
+To provide flexible work and salary arrangements to accommodate family commitments, study, cultural traditions and other personal choices of current and potential employees To provide ✓ In place.
+Ongoing. professional development and training opportunities for all employees Actively review our job Ongoing.
+X No job advertisements